SalishSeaCast/SalishSeaCmd/docs/development.rst

     :target: https://app.codecov.io/gh/SalishSeaCast/SalishSeaCmd
     :alt: Codecov Testing Coverage Report

-The :kbd:`SalishSeaCmd` package unit test suite is run and a coverage report is generated whenever changes are pushed to GitHub.
+The :py:obj:`SalishSeaCmd` package unit test suite is run and a coverage report is generated whenever changes are pushed to GitHub.
 The results are visible on the `repo actions page`_, from the green checkmarks beside commits on the `repo commits page`_,